Frequently Asked Questions

 Full-Service (Agency): Abella recruits, trains, and supervises the caregiver.
 You receive a fully managed experience with minimal administrative tasks.

 Most families choose EOR because it is faster, flexible, and allows you to use someone you already trust.
+Since we’re transition away from full service respite care, we recommend EOR.

 • No. Regional Center funds the authorized services.
 Unless you exceed the hours they offer you, you won’t need to pay for anything.